wp-plugins/wp-easycart/readme.txt

 == Changelog ==

+= 1.1.18 =
+* Addition - Guest checkout is now an option to disable.
+Change this in the store settings.
+* Addition - Shipping can be disabled site wide.
+New Users Only!
+Update design files manually to use this option.
+* Addition - Optional customer order notes on checkout.
+This can be turned on in the basic settings for the store in the wp-admin.
+A manual update of the design files is necessary for this change to work properly.
+* Improvement - Option item prices are passed through in the database, appear in emailers, success, and account order details.
+New Users Only!
+Update design files manually to use this option.
+* Bug Fix - People with HTTPS Plugin installed sometimes saw random force to HTTPS.
+Fixed.
 = 1.1.17 =
 * Bug Fix - Multiple combo only products with quantity tracking was not working.
 Please manually update the ec_product_details_page.js file in your design files.
 * Bug Fix - Future users will have a solid updater.
 Those with FTP access may still fail.
 Please backup everytime before updating.